NVK2016/TriviaGame/README.md

 <li>Same in case of scenario is similar for wrong answers and time-outs.</li>
 </ol>

-This game test your knowlege about Marvel & DC comics.
-It is a 15 sec time based round that will display 10 questions one by one after you answer them.
-If the player doesnt enter his/her choice then the game wil consider it as unanswered and will display the scoreboard after the last question is displayed.
+This game will test your knowlege about Marvel & DC comic characters.
+Game will display one question for 15 secs each.Like that it will display 10 questions one by one whether you choose to answer it or not.
+If the player doesn't enter his/her choice then the game will consider it as unanswered.
+At last the game will display the scoreboard after the last question is displayed.

 ## GAME SCREENSHOT :